afairlie/shoppies_api/README.md

 POST /users -> signup

-GET /nominations -> protected route to retrieve user nominations resource POST /nominations -> route to add/update nominations
+GET /nominations -> protected route to retrieve user nominations resource POST /nominations -> route to update nominations (TODO: be able to add nominations if you have none)

 ### In Development
 bin/rails -s